 Image acquisition and image processing

-NOTE: The confocal images were taken with a confocal laser scanning microscope 880 equipped with a 32 channel Airyscan detector in the super resolution (SR) mode43 and a 63X objective.
+NOTE: The confocal images were taken with a LSM 880 confocal microscope equipped with a 32 channel Airyscan detector in the super-resolution (SR) mode43 and a 63X objective.

 Add a small drop of immersion oil on the objective.